manuelkiessling/node-react-cdk-beginner/manuscript/Book.md

 As always, Node.js will parse our code file from top to bottom.
 It loads the code in modules *http*, *url*, and *./calculator*.
 It then executes the `http.createServer` function, followed by function `server.listen` on line 27.
 At this point, that's all that is being executed.
 The code between lines 6 and 24 is, at this point, NOT yet being executed!
 Instead, the code in module *http* waits for an HTTP request to come in, and whenever this happens - and *only* whenever that happens - our code between lines 6 and 24 (that is, the body of the inline callback function), will be called (and will be called again and again for each incoming HTTP request).

+### The bug

+If you play around with the new server application, for example by running `curl "http://localhost:8000/duplicate?number=42"`, you will see how everything works as expected.
+And yet, our implementation has a big problem.
+And this problem - this fundamental bug, really - has to do with types, as so many JavaScript code bugs do.

+Let's first analyze and understand the problem, and then solve it.
+Spoiler alert: the solution is to not write our webserver with JavaScript.
+This might sound very radical, but as we will see, it's a very elegant and natural solution.
+But let's take it step by step.

 ... Übergang zu TypeScript - was passiert zum Beispiel, wenn die Berechnungsfunktionen einen String oder ein bool übergeben bekommen?